Several Haydel Men found on Militia list in St John the Baptist Parish, 1 Jun 1778.

 I was excited and curious to visit the Whitney Plantation because I had earlier traced part of my ancestry back to an eighth-generation great-grandmother, a French immigrant named Ann Marie Schoff, daughter of Hans Jacob Schoff and Marianne Foltzlouer.
 Ann’s sister Marguerite Schoff was the wife of the progenitor of the Haydel family, Ambroise Heidel.
 Mr. Cummings has built on the property several memorials dedicated to the over 100,000 slaves who were researched, compiled, and documented in Dr. Gwendylon Midlo Hall’s Louisiana slave and free database.
 Many of them lived on Habitation Haydel, the Whitney Plantation.

 Over the years, this database has helped me identify and document several of my enslaved Louisiana ancestors who lived during the French and Spanish periods in Louisiana’s history.
 One such person was Agnes, an enslaved woman born in 1758 in St. Charles Parish.
 By 1779 she had gained her freedom with the assistance of her French consort, Mathieu Devaux dit Platillo.
 Agnes and Mathieu are my fourth-generation great-grandparents.
-Their story, along with my personal research journey, was told in my memoir, Got Proof!
+Their story and my personal research journey were told in my memoir, Got Proof!
 My Genealogical Journey Through the Use of Documentation (The Write Image 2013).

-During my visit to the Whitney Plantation, I was hoping to locate the name of Agnes and any of her enslaved family members on the site’s memorial wall.
+During my visit to the Whitney Plantation, I was hoping to locate Agnes’s and any of her enslaved family members’ names on the site’s memorial wall.
 On this particular sunny day in late April 2015, I returned to see what had become of Mr. Cummings’ grand vision for the place now called the Whitney Plantation.

 As I drove up to the entrance of the plantation, I started to sense that Cummings’ vision, spoken of many years earlier, had finally been realized.
 I prepared myself to step back in time and learn a few new things about slavery in Louisiana.